 Poor Minnie is the perfect example of a dog who landed in the wrong hands and was set up to fail.
 She got herself in trouble due to irresponsible ownership and ended up confiscated by animal control.
 She had been allowed to run unsupervised in the neighborhood, engaging in conflicts with other dogs.
 Minnie was scheduled to be euthanized and her days were numbered when a plea to save her life came to us.
 MPR understands that Pit Bull dogs require structure and leadership, and not all of them want to be best friends with other dogs.
 All Minnie needs is a responsible owner, a structured environment, and a home where she can be the center of attention.

 Adoption Fee: $0

 Weight: 60-70 lbs

 No medical concerns.
 Minnie is a healthy lady and ready for adoption.

-This sweetheart is absolutely thriving in foster care.
-She lives in a house with a fenced in yard and shares her home with her foster dad and a 7-year-old human sister.
-They are two peas in a pod and sleep together at night.
-Awww!
-Speaking of sleeping, Minnie LOVES her dog bed and is content to sleep in it most of the day.
-Though, she will make herself at home on her humans’ beds too when nobody is looking. 😉
+Though she doesn't complain about life at the shelter, Minnie did thrive in foster care and loved being in home.
+She temporarily shared her home with a single dad and a 7-year-old human sister.
+She often slept with the little girl when she was visiting and we were told she did very well.
+Minnie LOVES her dog bed and is content to sleep in it most of the day, though, she might make herself at home on her humans’ beds too when nobody is looking. 😉

 Minnie is probably one of the most easy-going dogs we’ve seen, which is proof that the right environment does wonders for a dog.
 We can’t believe that she was going to be euthanized!
 Minnie is outgoing, well-behaved, and eager to please.
 She also has the perfect amount of energy and composure.